 You see, I can do posh when I have to and Zin loved it.
 After all her kindnesses to me it was the least I could do.
 Incidentally, for anyone who didn’t know me 15 or more years ago, yes, I did shave my head for many years, I really did look like that!

-Whilst Zin’s understandable reluctance to do a drive-past on the rather comfortable prison was a small setback, I did manage to visit her childhood home which was fascinating.
+Whilst Zin’s understandable reluctance to do a drive-past on Aung San Suu Kyi’s rather comfortable prison was a small setback, I did manage to visit her childhood home which was fascinating.
 Here is what I wrote about that, with a few images.

 “It’s difficult to overstate the importance of Bogyoke Aung San in the Burmese national psyche.
 Effectively the founder of the modern nation he is completely revered and his statue is to be found just about everywhere.
 Additionally, every settlement of any significance has a street named after him, indeed, one of the main roads in Yangon is named for him.

-The museum, which is just about signposted, is actually not very impressive, but it is a pleasant glimpse of an old colonial home, complete with teak floors and comparatively spartan furniture.
+The museum, which is just about signposted, is actually not very impressive but it is a pleasant glimpse of an old colonial home, complete with teak floors and comparatively spartan furniture.
 I was shown round and courteously given tea by the Curator, but this is very obviously a Government place.
-When shown pictures of the man’s children, Aung san Suu Kyi, his daughter and leader of the anti-government faction, was described, without a trace of humour or irony, as the “ugly one there.”
+When shown pictures of the man’s children, Aung san Suu Kyi, his daughter and leader of the anti-government faction at that time, was described without a trace of humour or irony as the “ugly one there.”

 The man told me that Aung San liked to live frugally and that was why there were so few clothes and personal effects in the house.
 I subsequently found out that most of them were in the National Defence Services Museum!
 You can pass a pleasant hour here, but it’s not really worth going out of your way for.